 “I like humor . . .
 P. G. Wodehouse.”
 Vikki, an English language student, was making her tea and had just told me she likes reading.
 I think my eyes bugged out when she mentioned Wodehouse.
-I love Wodehouse -to use an Anne Shirley phrases- with an abiding passion.
+I love Wodehouse -to use an Anne Shirley phrase- with an abiding passion.

 Soon Vikki and I were laughing over Lord Emsworth and Wodehouse’s descriptive ability with turns of phrase.

 On the plane, as I headed to England yesterday, my Kindle was balanced on my lap.